 3 days off at Ngepi Camp in the Caprivi Strip

-At Ngepi Camp it was relaxing time!, More or less bush camping, and funky outdoor ablutions block.
+At Ngepi Camp it was the extreme rest, the more or less wild camping, the showers and the original toilets.
 And the must, the sound of hippos every night swimming in the Okavango River.
 We tried to swim in the natural pool, but it was too cold!
-We just went for a boat cruise on the river to enjoy the wildlife more closely, admiring the sunset, an unforgettable memory.
+We just went for a boat ride on the river to enjoy the wildlife more closely, all at sunset, a memorable memory.

 Balance sheet of Namibia